ragnarob/FA-downloader/README.md

 To run the script: `python main.py album`

 ### Search in gallery
-This will download any image with a title containing a search term.
+Most artists don't put their comics in a folder, they just name them ComicName page X/Y. For downloading these comics, this mode can be used.
+This will download any image with a title containing a search term in an artist's gallery.

 Fill `ids.txt` with the following: `<artistname> <search term>`.
 Example: `ruaidri A Helping Hand`.